• What We Offer

 Scaling Effective Strategies

 Our 10-year goal is to create, measure and sustain universal food access across the Lower Merrimack Valley.
+Our integrated approach to community-level food security — bringing together local resources, public programs, and community engagement — allows us to replicate proven solutions across the 12 communities we directly serve.

 We have replicated our strategy in Salisbury, improving access with a new free market, building community support and working closely with partners.

-As a result, the number served exceeded the estimated need in 2024.
+Our work has shaped how schools, municipalities, and nonprofits across the region approach food insecurity.
 Using our proven strategies and with your help, we will build universal food access for all by 2029.

 Picture